wikiformer/wikiformer/README.md

 # Wikiformer

-Source code of our submitted paper:
+## Source code of our submitted paper:

-Wikiformer: Pre-training with Structured Information of Wikipedia for Ad-hoc Retrieval
+## Wikiformer: Pre-training with Structured Information of Wikipedia for Ad-hoc Retrieval

+### Some notes about this anonymous repository

-**This GitHub repository has been anonymized.**
+- **This GitHub repository has been anonymized.**

+- **The core code of this paper is publicly available in this GitHub repository.
+As the paper is currently under submission, once it is accepted, we will disclose the complete code and data in this repository.**
+- **Some of the code in this repository involves absolute paths.
+Once the paper is accepted, we will make all the files corresponding to these paths publicly available.**

 ### The file structure of this repository: